alexzettlemoyer/Compiler/README.md

     - `sudo apt install valgrind`

-***** the LLVM build must be in a directory titled `build` in the project directory. this directory should be in the topmost level of the directory, adjacent to Part1/, Part2/, tests/, output/, etc..
+***** the LLVM build must be in a directory titled `build` in the project directory.
+This directory should be in the topmost level of the directory, adjacent to Part1/, Part2/, tests/, output/, etc..

 _______
 TESTING FILES:

-* 2 small C programs
+* 2 contrived C programs
     - automaton.c
+        - to run the profiler on this program use `./branch_tracer.sh tests/automaton.c`
     - binrep.c
+        - to run the profiler on this program use `./branch_tracer.sh tests/binrep.c`

 * real-world substitute to SPEC CPU: driver.c
     - driver.c is part of a C program implemented in CSC230